Calon Y Gymuned has officially ended as of March 2026, but you can still receive support through a number of Adenydd's Other Projects

 EMPOWERED COMMUNITY

-Craigfelen is in the top 20% of deprived areas in Wales, with a lack of community services being one of the first things locals highlight when speaking with them.
-There was a palpable sense that people felt like their area had been forgotten, it's not close to the city centre of Swansea, but it's not a typical stop in the mainpoints of the valley either.
+According to the Welsh Index of Multiple Deprivation (WIMD) 2025: Craigfelen is ranked 213 out of 197 LSOAs in Wales, which places it among the 10-20% most deprived areas.
+With a lack of community services being one of the first things locals highlight when speaking with them, there was a palpable sense that people felt like their area had been forgotten.
+Craigfelent is not close to the city centre of Swansea and it's not a typical stop in the mainpoints of the valley either.

-One of the most shocking things to hear was the lack of a park for children to play in outside, combined with this lack of accessibility to the heart of their city – those who grew up in Clydach and Craigfelen specifically mentioned the boredom that can arise in somewhere 'cut off'.
+One of the most shocking things to hear about was the lack of a park for children to play in outside.
+Those who grew up in Clydach and Craigfelen specifically mentioned the boredom that can arise in somewhere 'cut off'.

 The introduction of Calon Y Gymuned allowed us to discover that once we offer an opportunity for those who've felt ignored for a long time, a real chance to feel heard, the result is incredibly powerful.
 The spirit of a tight-knit area can really allow it to do amazing things with the right tools.

-We've been so lucky throughout the months of Calon Y Gymuned with how enthusiastic the parents have been; they have been so keen to participate that we were able to benefit from their involvement, even helping us deliver the project, week in week out.
+We've been blown away throughout the months of Calon Y Gymuned with how enthusiastic the parents have been.
+They have been so keen to participate that we were able to benefit from their involvement just as much as they benefitted from ours.
+Parents and carers went the extra mile, helping us deliver the project, week in week out.

-A few of the mothers from the group were so empowered by the training and community organising that they decided they'd like to start their own charity – Clwb Calon.
+A few of the mothers from the group felt so empowered by the training and community organising that they decided they'd like to start their own charity – Clwb Calon.

 With the support of Adenydd helping them get set up and started, with a few overlapping staff members involved in both, this community has built itself an organisation that is unique to the area we came into.
 Even if Adenydd is needed in another area, services for families of those with ALN are going to continue to be provided, because they have plugged the gap in services themselves.